Citigroup is the last of the big

 Citigroup received $45bn in government support but only has to pay back $20bn as the

 The government says it plans to sell these shares within the next year.
 The US Treasury estimates that taxpayers could ultimately see a profit of $13bn-$14bn from the sale.

 Nearly 700 banks were assisted by Tarp, and most were quick to repay the bail-out money because it came with restrictions such as caps on executive pay and dividends.

 Last week Bank of America paid back its $45bn Tarp funding.
 Now the only national bank remaining with the programme is Wells Fargo.

 The US Treasury said it was pleased Citigroup was moving forward with plans to repay the money.
 While much work lies ahead to improve lending and spur job creation, today's announcement by Citigroup takes us another step in the right direction."

-Analysts noted that, like other banks repaying the government, Citigroup is still subject to US regulation and pressure.
+Analysts noted that, like other banks repaying the government, Citigroup is still subject to

 "They're still in the government's embrace.
 It's just not a bear hug now," said Anton Schutz, president of Mendon Capital Advisors.